11. David Moyes [39.25%] [P – 591, W – 232]

 Moyes succeeded Walter Smith as manager at Everton in March 2002.
 He took over the Merseyside club when they were above the relegation zone on goal difference and led them to safety with a 15th place position.
 Moyes established the Toffees in the top seven of the Premier League from 2006/07 onwards and led the side to UEFA Europa League qualification on three occasions.

 He was then appointed manager of Man Utd prior to the 2013/14 campaign33 but was relieved of his duties in April of that season.
 He also managed Sunderland and West Ham(caretaker manager) before being appointed as West Ham manager in 2019.
-West Ham are playing brilliant football this season under Moyes.
-They are currently 5th in the Premier League table and will hope for European football next season.
+West Ham are playing brilliant football under Moyes.
+They finished last season in 6th place, earning qualification to Europe.

 Teams Managed – Arsenal